DakobedBard/dsi-spark/individual.md

   since you don't want to be sharing your access keys with the world.
 To do this make add the lines below to your bash profile.

-  Before you do so, check your AWS keys to make sure they don't have a slash in them.
-If you see a slash in one you can get a new one on AWS.
-All you have to do is go to "Security Credentials" under your account in the AWS dashboard, then look under the "Access Keys" option.
-Click `Create New Access Key` and make sure that it doesn't have a slash in it either.
-  Do this until you get slash-free keys.
-Use those as your environment variables as shown below.

 ```bash
 export AWS_ACCESS_KEY_ID=YOUR ACCESS KEY
 export AWS_SECRET_ACCESS_KEY=YOUR SECRET ACCESS KEY
 ```
+  If you lost your access keys or need to generate new ones, go to your AWS console, click your name in the upper right, and click "My Security Credentials" (or click [here](https://console.aws.amazon.com/iam/home?#/security_credential)) and then click "Continue to Security Credentials" if prompted.

   Keep in mind that if you ever have to change your keys you'll need to make sure that you update your bash profile.
-Also, keep in mind that your environment does not update until you start a new Terminal  or `source .bash_profile`.
+Also, keep in mind that your environment does not update until you start a new terminal  or type `source ~/.bash_profile`.

   After you set these variables, `aws configure list` should output something like the following: